 - 3. Tex.
-Penal Code Ann. § 43.021 (Solicitation of prostitution) states, - (a) A person commits an offense if the person knowingly offers or agrees to pay a fee to another person for the purpose of engaging in sexual conduct with that person or another. - (b) An offense under Subsection (a) is a state jail felony, except that the offense is:
+Penal Code Ann. § 43.02157 (Solicitation of prostitution) states, - (a) A person commits an offense if the person knowingly offers or agrees to pay a fee to another person for the purpose of engaging in sexual conduct with that person or another. - (b) An offense under Subsection (a) is a state jail felony, except that the offense is:

-- (2) a felony of the second degree if the person with whom the actor agrees to engage in sexual conduct is: - (A) younger than 18 years of age, regardless of whether the actor knows the age of the person at the time of the offense; - (B) represented to the actor as being younger than 18 years of age; or - (C) believed by the actor to be younger than 18 years of age.
+- (2) a felony of the second degree if the person to whom the actor offers or agrees to pay the fee for the purpose of engaging in sexual conduct is: - (A) younger than 18 years of age, regardless of whether the actor knows the age of the person at the time of the offense; - (B) represented to the actor as being younger than 18 years of age; or